Flushing Meadows Corona Park in Queens: 14 Fun Things to Do with NYC Kids

 Admission: $11 for adults, $8 for children ages 2-17, free for kids under 2.
 Free admission September-June on Fridays 2-5pm and Sundays 10-11am.
 Certain attractions and events cost extra.

 Unlike many of the buildings created for the 1939 World's Fair, the New York City pavilion was built to last.
 It housed the UN General Assembly from 1947-1952 while the Tudor City building was being constructed, and was also used during the 1964 World's Fair.
-Today, it's home to the Queens Museum and its famous Panorama of the City of New York.
-Although it's currently open to visitors, the museum is undergoing a major renovation that will add 50,000-square-feet of exhibition, educational and public space, as well as a shop and a cafe.
-Every month, the museum hosts Second Sunday for Families, a free program featuring kid-friendly art projects, gallery tours and snacks.
+Today, it's home to the recently renovated Queens Museum and its famous Panorama of the City of New York.
+The revamp doubles its space, and added a shop, a cafe and an amazing glass atrium.

 Admission by suggested donation: $8 for adults, $4 for students and seniors, free for children under 12.

 Visit the Zoo